-Our Charleston DUI lawyers rarely recommend that our clients plea to a charge of Driving With an Unlawful Alcohol Concentration (DUAC).
+Our DUI lawyers in Mount Pleasant, South Carolina rarely recommend that our clients plea to a charge of Driving With an Unlawful Alcohol Concentration (DUAC).
 DUAC is similar to the charge of Driving Under the Influence (DUI).
 The main difference is that to be convicted for DUAC, the prosecution must prove a driver was operating a vehicle with a blood alcohol concentration (BAC) of .08% or greater.
 To convict a driver of DUI, the prosecution must prove that the driver’s faculties to operate a vehicle were materially and appreciably impaired by drugs, alcohol, or a combination of substances.
 However, the penalties for these offenses are virtually identical.
 For example:

 - Neither charge is eligible for expungement from your criminal record.